Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us02/01.requirements-engineering/Readme.md

 **From the specifications document:**

 > "MS has a wide range of employees who carry out the most varied tasks in the context of managing green spaces.
 Some job examples are designer, estimator, gardener, electrician or bricklayer." - This highlights the context in witch "jobs" can be important, as well it gives examples of the jobs themselves.

+> "Human Resources Manager (HRM) - a person who manages human resources and defines teams based on the needs of ongoing projects and the skills of the employees."

+> One again, this excerpt is of great importance, since the HRM will be the actor responsible for registering new jobs as we are about to see in the next paragraph.

 > "US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." - This means that jobs must stay registered in the system, so they can be accessed when registering a new collaborator.

 **From the client clarifications:**